Misato-Seki/task-management-bot/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a new feature or improvement for the Yle News Summary Bot
+about: Suggest a new feature or improvement for the Task Management Bot
 title: "[Feature] <brief description>"
 labels: enhancement
 assignees: ''